nathanielwarner/carletonian-wordpress/wp-content/plugins/newsletter/readme.txt

 == Frequently Asked Questions ==

-See the [Newsletter FAQ](https://www.thenewsletterplugin.com/plugins/newsletter/newsletter-faq) or the [Newsletter Forum](https://www.thenewsletterplugin.com/forums) to ask for help.
+See the [Newsletter Forum](https://www.thenewsletterplugin.com/forums) to ask for help.

 For documentation start from [Newsletter documentation](https://www.thenewsletterplugin.com/documentation).